telefonicaid/fiware-orion/doc/manuals/admin/statistics.md

 }
 ```

-If a particular request type+verb has not been received, its corresponding counter is not shown.
+If a particular request type (or verb) has not been received, its corresponding counter is not shown.

 ### SemWait block